 Back rows strengthen your back which is something you will make use of in yoga poses like Upward Facing Dog.

 All of these exercises can be performed between poses as well as incorporated in the poses themselves.
-It is recommended you ask you instructor how to mix in the weights best withing your workout and should be performed under supervision.
+It is recommended you ask your instructions on how to mix in the weights best within your workout and should be performed under supervision.

 There are significant benefits of practicing yoga with weights.